Elisabeth of Bavaria, Queen of the Belgians: Family

-Born in Possenhofen Castle, her father was Duke Karl Theodor in Bavaria, head of a cadet branch of the Bavarian royal family, and an ophthalmologist.
+She was born in Possenhofen Castle, her father was Duke Karl Theodor in Bavaria, head of a cadet branch of the Bavarian royal family, and an ophthalmologist.
 She was named after her paternal aunt, Empress Elisabeth of Austria, better known as Sisi.
 Her mother was Infanta Maria José of Portugal, daughter of exiled Miguel I of Portugal.
 Charlotte, Grand Duchess of Luxembourg, Empress Zita, the last Empress of Austria and Queen of Hungary, and Prince Felix of Bourbon-Parma, husband of Grand Duchess Charlotte and brother of Empress Zita, were among Elisabeth's first cousins.

 An artist himself, Duke Karl-Theodor cultivated the artistic tastes of his family and Elisabeth was raised with a deep love for painting, music and sculpture.
-At her father's clinic, where her mother assisted her father as a nurse, Elisabeth obtained exposure to productive labor and to human suffering unusual at that time for a princess.
+At her father's clinic, where her mother assisted him as a nurse, Elisabeth obtained exposure to productive labor and to human suffering, unusual for a princess of that time.

 Married life and queenship

 In Munich on 2 October 1900, Duchess Elisabeth married Prince Albert I, second-in-line to the throne of Belgium (after his father Prince Philippe, Count of Flanders).
 Upon her husband's accession to the Belgian throne in 1909, Elisabeth became queen.
 The Congolese city of Élisabethville, today Lubumbashi, was named in her honor.

 They first met in 1897 at the funeral of Elisabeth's aunt Duchess Sophie Charlotte in Bavaria, who was also the mother-in-law of Albert's sister Henriette.
-At the time, Prince Albert was the heir to his uncle Leopold II of Belgium.
-Albert was the second son of Prince Philippe, Count of Flanders, and Princess Marie of Hohenzollern-Sigmaringen, a sister of King Carol I of Romania.
+Albert had been born the second son of Prince Philippe, Count of Flanders and Princess Marie of Hohenzollern-Sigmaringen, and at birth was third in line of succession to the throne of his paternal uncle, King Leopold II of the Belgians, behind Albert's father and elder brother, Prince Baudouin.
+Baudouin's unexpected death in January 1891 immediately raised Albert to prominence within his country, and by the time he met Elisabeth he was the only living male member of his generation and (save the remote possibility of his uncle becoming widowed, remarrying, and fathering a legitimate child) was guaranteed the Crown of the Belgians upon Leopold's death.

-At birth, Albert occupied the third place in the line of succession behind his father and elder brother, Prince Baudouin.
-The unexpected death of Baudouin in January 1891 immediately raised Albert to prominence within his country.
-A studious, quiet man, Albert was not the choice of heir that King Leopold II would have relished.
-As the only living male member of his generation, Albert was guaranteed the Crown of the Belgians upon the King's death.
 Albert had two sisters who survived into adulthood, Princess Henriette who married Prince Emmanuel of Orléans, and Princess Joséphine Caroline who married her cousin, Prince Karl-Anton of Hohenzollern-Sigmaringen, brother of King Ferdinand I of Romania.